How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install microsoft-edge-stable

-If Microsoft Edge installs successfully but won’t start, check for missing library dependencies or graphics driver issues:
+If Microsoft Edge installs successfully but fails to start, check for missing library dependencies or graphics driver issues by launching from the terminal:

 microsoft-edge

-If the terminal shows library errors, verify all required packages are installed:
+If the terminal shows library errors, reinstall the package to ensure all dependencies are present:

 sudo apt install --reinstall microsoft-edge-stable

-Alternatively, for graphics-related crashes, try launching Edge with software rendering:
+For graphics-related crashes, try launching Edge with software rendering disabled:

 microsoft-edge --disable-gpu